 Help is available if you are unable to sit your exam due to the following circumstances.
-For any other exam-related questions or problems, contact your faculty office.
+For any other exam-related questions or problems, contact your Student Success team.

 Illness or exceptional circumstances

 There is help available if you’re feeling unwell or are facing serious personal circumstances in the lead up to or during exams or final assessment due dates.
-Contact your faculty office to discuss your options or find out more about help available at final assessment or exam time.
+Contact your Student Success team to discuss your options or find out more about help available at final assessment or exam time.